ThatOneTequilaDev/Tequila/CONTRIBUTING.md

 # Build environment

-Whisky is built using Xcode 15 on macOS Sonoma.
+Whisky is built using Xcode 15 on macOS Tahoe.
 All external dependencies are handled through the Swift Package Manager.

 # Code style